Symmetries and entanglement features of inner-mode resolved correlations of interfering nonidentical photons

-The probabilities in Eq.~\eqref{eq:probability_ideal_measurement_general_state} are the result of the interference between $N!$ multiphoton probability amplitudes which each correspond to one of the possible multiphoton quantum paths from the sources to the detectors \cite{Tamma2015_MultibosonCorrelationInterferometry,Tamma2015_Multibosoncorrelationsampling}.
-These amplitudes are not only determined by the linear network but also depend on the state of the input photons and on the detected frequencies.
-This is a manifestation of the drastically enlarged Hilbert space accessible by spectrally resolved detections and leads to a variety of intricate multiphoton interference phenomena.
-In the following, we will explore the fascinating quantum advantages at the heart of these phenomena in terms of multiphoton symmetries, entanglement, and quantum computational supremacy in different experimental scenarios.
+The probabilities in Eq.~\eqref{eq:probability_ideal_measurement_general_state} are the result of the interference between $N!$ multiphoton probability amplitudes each corresponding to one of the possible multiphoton quantum paths from the sources to the detectors \cite{Tamma2015_MultibosonCorrelationInterferometry,Tamma2015_Multibosoncorrelationsampling}.
+These amplitudes are not only determined by the linear network but also depend on the state of the input photons and on the detected frequencies or times.
+This is a manifestation of the drastically enlarged Hilbert space accessible by inner-mode resolved detections which can be employed as a quantum resource to unravel symmetry structures in multiphoton interference patterns as well as to tailor non-local $N$-photon correlations.

-\paragraph{Spectral multiphoton correlations and symmetries} We show how symmetries in the correlation landscapes described by Eq.~\eqref{eq:probability_ideal_measurement_general_state} provide a powerful tool to simultaneously reveal information about the $N$-photon states and their interferometric evolution.
+\paragraph{Symmetries of inner-mode resolved correlations.} We show how symmetries in the interference pattern of the correlations in the photonic inner modes described by Eq.~\eqref{eq:probability_ideal_measurement_general_state} provide a powerful tool to reveal information about the $N$-photon states, their interferometric evolution, or both simultaneously.